+MBI Technology Values SBDD Technology Values

+1: Unknown 0: Other

+42: Cable - DOCSIS Unknown 40 or 41: Cable - DOCSIS 3.0 or Other

+(depending on provider)

-MBI Technology Values SBDD Technology Values 1: Unknown 0: Other 42: Cable - DOCSIS Unknown 41: Cable - DOCSIS Other 72: Fixed Wireless - Unknown 70: Fixed Wireless - Unlicensed
+72: Fixed Wireless - Unknown 70: Fixed Wireless - Unlicensed

 In some cases, transmission technology was corrected to reflect the service known to be offered by the specified provider.
 For anchor institutions that have more than one broadband connection, only records with the maximum speeds for each transmission technology type were included.
 For anchor institutions that did not provide broadband information, the broadband service field was set to unknown (BBSERVICE = U).